 The Technical Side

-Although CCI has fine-tuned this process over the years, technology often can and will have issues – Preregistration for 2016, for instance, was met with more issues than it has in several years.
+Although CCI has fine-tuned this process over the years, technology often can and will have issues – Preregistration for 2016, for instance, was met with more issues than it has in several years (but Returning Registration for 2018 was a breeze).
 The only steps you can take to try to avoid these issues are to make sure you’re following the technical advice provided by Comic-Con International.

 Here is a quick overview:

 - No mobile devices or iPads.
 Get to a desktop.
 Seriously.
-Although some users reported being able to make it work last year, if this isn’t a risk you have to take, don’t.
+Although some users report being able to make it work, if this isn’t a risk you have to take, don’t.

 - Only try to log into the waiting room once, and do not share your Registration Code.
 If you have other people trying to log in for you, logging in again will kick off the other sessions.
 If the waiting room logs you out prior to the sale starting, which happened to some users last year, you should be able to re-enter without it affecting you.

 - No multiple browser tabs.
-If you are a family with multiple eligible attendees using the same computer, use a different browser for each Member ID.
+If you are a family with multiple eligible attendees using the same computer, use a different browser for each unique Registration Code.